Maitreyi768/FitbitActivityData/README.md

 ### 2) Follow the OAuth 2.0 Tutorial to Get Access Keys

+In order to access the data from the Web API the tokens for authorization are needed.
+The Fitbit uses Oauth2 to do this.
-Follow the tutorial linked in your Fitbit developer account to retrieve the required access keys:
+Follow the tutorial linked in the Fibit developer account to get the required access keys.
+It can be found as shown below:

 ![Follow the link provided](assets/images/oauth.png)